OpenShot/openshot-qt/doc/introduction.rst

 Introduction
 ============

-|openshot| OpenShot™ was created in 2008, in an effort to build a free, open-source
-video editor for Linux.
-OpenShot is deisgned to be an easy to use, quick to learn, and surprisingly powerful video editor.
+We created |openshot| OpenShot™ in 2008, to build a free, open-source video editor for Linux.
+We designed OpenShot to be an easy to use, quick to learn, and powerful video editor.
 Easily cut, slice, and edit any video or film.
 It is now available for:

  *  |linux| Linux® (most distributions)
  *  |mac| Apple® macOS®
  *  |win| Microsoft® Windows®

-OpenShot has been downloaded millions of times, and continues to grow as a project!
+Users have downloaded OpenShot millions of times and it continues to grow as a project!
 OpenShot™ Video Editor is an award-winning, open-source video editor that can create stunning videos, films, and animations with an easy-to-use interface and a rich feature-set.